GeorgeBrown128/electricdragon.net/content/post/rfid-reader.md

 The circuit mount assembly was done by hand in the space of about 3 hours.
 For my first major SMD board I was very pleased with how the soldering came out!

 The assembly proved to get much easier in this time.
-Just a small amout of experience makes a big difference to the ease of SMD soldering.
+Just a small amount of experience makes a big difference to the ease of SMD soldering.
 I know now that assembling the circuit should probably be done from the inside of the board.
 I found it was sometimes tricky to get the iron into devices that were surrounded by other components.
-Next time I'd also make an effort to set out a sheet of labeled components.
+Next time I'd also make an effort to set out a sheet of labelled components.
 I found a fair amount of time was checking component values before fitting them to the board.

 ## Testing and Evaluation